Skip to content

 June 19, 2025, 2:38 am | Read time: 4 minutes

-Do you need to visit the dentist to remove tartar, or can you do it yourself?
-And is it possible to prevent tartar from forming in the first place?
-Learn more about the topic here and discover what you can do to prevent tartar buildup.
+Do you need to go to the dentist to remove tartar, or can you actually do it yourself?
+And is it possible to prevent it altogether?
+Here, you’ll learn more about the topic and what you can do to prevent tartar.

 Removing tartar is important because it increases the risk of gum inflammation, which can develop into periodontitis.
-Many people, therefore, have tartar professionally removed as part of preventive care.
-However, since the treatment is not always covered by health insurance and can be quite expensive, some might wonder if they can just do it themselves.
+Many people have tartar professionally removed as part of preventive care.
+However, since the treatment is not always covered by health insurance and can be quite expensive, some might wonder if they can simply do it themselves.
 We explain why it’s generally advised against trying to remove tartar on your own.

 Follow the FITBOOK channel on WhatsApp now!

 Everyone has dental plaque.
 The so-called plaque is a soft deposit formed by saliva and food residues.
-However, due to the minerals in saliva, this deposit hardens and becomes tartar—”this can happen within a few hours,” says Lena Schlender, a dentist at Carree Dental in Cologne.
+However, the minerals in saliva harden this deposit and turn it into tartar—”this can happen within a few hours,” says Lena Schlender, a dentist at Carree Dental in Cologne.

 The usually invisible plaque can still be brushed away with a toothbrush.
-But the yellowish-white and later brownish or black tartar is so hard and massive that the brush is ineffective.
+But the yellowish-white and later brown or black tartar is so hard and massive that the brush is ineffective.

 The following areas are particularly prone to tartar: